lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 accidents_df <- as.data.frame(accidents)
 ```

-Shapefiles (`.shp`) for Australia -- consisting of country outlines and state borders -- can be found at the <a href="http://data.daff.gov.au/anrdl/metadata_files/pa_nsaasr9nnd_02211a04.xml">South Australian Government Data Directory's website</a>
+Shapefiles (`.shp`) for Australia -- consisting of country outlines and state borders -- can, again, be found at the <a href="http://data.daff.gov.au/anrdl/metadata_files/pa_nsaasr9nnd_02211a04.xml">South Australian Government Data Directory's website</a>
 (download `nsaasr9nnd_02211a04es_geo___.zip`, unzip it and import `aust_cd66states.shp`) or, again, use an automated code:

 ```r